rmcgrath050/Learning-Journal/Project/project_plans.md

 • practical data engineering skills across the project lifecycle.
 • professional behaviours in a real organisational setting.

+### My notes

+Project title: Modernising a Legacy Excel Reporting Process Through Automated Data Pipelines in Google Cloud Platform

+The business problem is we receive third party dataset which helps us analyse last branches in town which has usually been acehievd thoguh excel marcos by report owners.
+This report however has started to load into the GCP FDP and reporting owners are now wanting to create a automated report from this.

 You may do this through a short narrative paragraph or by briefly referencing specific KSB codes within your description.